IAGC-Gifted Education Seminar (GES)

 All presenters have experience as teachers and/or administrators in gifted programs in Illinois.
 Presenters are all GES-certified trainers and have taught the GES prior to this class.

 *Commitment for college credit must be received by September 25, 2017, to process enrollment forms.
 A separate college credit enrollment form will be mailed to registrant after receiving GES payment.
-Then, complete form and return with $350 check (payable to “IAGC”) to the IAGC office prior to start of the class.
+Then, complete form and return with $350 check payable to “IAGC”) to the IAGC office prior to start of the class.
+This form will be mailed after receiving payment for GES.
 No exceptions for college credit after class begins.

 Credit: Either 45 PDHs or 3 hours of Graduate Credit